Mythrayee12/Mythrayee/README.md

 # 💫 About Me:
-I'm currently studying B.Tech Computer Science Core in SRM Institute of Science and Technology
+👋 Hi, I'm Mythrayee!
+🎓 B.Tech Computer Science Core Engineering @ SRM Institute of Science and Technology 💻 Passionate about software development, IoT, AI,AIML,Cybersecurity and emerging technologies 🚀 Currently working on projects in Kotlin (Android Development), IoT, and Cybersecurity 🔍 Exploring AI-powered deepfake detection and healthcare monitoring systems 📌 Interested in open-source contributions, hackathons, and research in tech innovation

+🌟 Let's connect and build something amazing!

 ## 🌐 Socials: